Azure/azure-storage-azcopy/MigrationGuideV8toV10.md

 ### Azure Active Directory (Azure AD)

-This step is the same for both v8 and v10.
-It caches the user's encrypted login information by using the built-in mechanisms of the operating system.
+Use the same command for both v8 and v10.
+AzCopy caches you're encrypted login information by using the built-in mechanisms of the operating system.

 ```azcopy
 azcopy login